 Assume the state will become fully observable on the next step.
-Solve the underlying MDP to get $Q^{MDP}$ .
-Then where QMDP is the Q-function of the corresponding MDP that assumes the state is fully observable.
+Solve the underlying MDP to get Q^{MDP} .
+Then where Q^{MDP} is the Q-function of the corresponding MDP that assumes the state is fully observable.

-$$\pi(b) = \underset{a}{\operatorname{argmax}} \sum{s} b(s) Q^{\text{MDP}}(s, a)$$
+$$\pi(b) = \underset{a}{\operatorname{argmax}} \sum{s} b(s) Q^{MDP}(s, a)$$

 - Takes into uncertainty into account for one step, but only one step, by hedging - If the belief has high uncertainty, but there is some action that is not too bad across all the possible states, then that action will be preferred to some other action that is high risk/reward. - What's wrong with this approximation?
 Tiger?
-Fortune? - Hedging against uncertainty for one step may not be enough - Key idea: The optimal policy may need to perform information gathering that incurs cost in order to resolve state uncertainty and ensure the agent can get large rewards (e.g., get to the goal with confidence).
+Fortune? - Hedging against uncertainty for one step may not be enough - Key idea: The optimal policy may need to perform information gathering that incurs cost in order to resolve state uncertainty and ensure the agent can get large rewards (e.g., get to the goal 6.4110 Spring 2025 Confidence).